pmontalb/MarkovModels/README.md

 # MarkovModels
-Classical models implemented by a Markov operator's perspective
+This repository contains some basic code for using stochastic models in the form of Markov Chains.